tristan-sebens/metl/readme.md

 ##### ELECTRONIC_TAG_DATA_HISTOGRAM_META

-Metadata for the histogram bins used to in the histogram data collected by tags.
+Metadata for the histogram bins used in the histogram data collected by tags.

 | field       | description                                                                                                                                                  | units |
 |:------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------|:------|